dzbeck/multiscanner/docs/arch.md

 The workflow is as follows:

 1. The user submits a file through the Web (or REST) UI.

-2. The Web (or REST) UI:
+1. The Web (or REST) UI:

-a.
-Saves the file in the distributed file system
+	1. Saves the file in the distributed file system

-b.
-Places the task on the work queue
+	1. Places the task on the work queue

-c.
-Posts and tracks Task ID
+	1. Posts and tracks Task ID

-3. The task manager pushes the task (filename to scan) to a worker node.
+1. The task manager pushes the task (filename to scan) to a worker node.

-4. The worker node:
+1. The worker node:

-a.
-Pulls the file from the file system
+	1. Pulls the file from the file system

-b.
-Analyses the file
+	1. Analyses the file

-c.
-Updates the Postgres server with the task status (“finished”) and report ID
+	1. Updates the Postgres server with the task status (“finished”) and report ID

-d.
-Posts analysis results to the Elasticsearch datastore
+	1. Posts analysis results to the Elasticsearch datastore

-5. The Web (or REST) UI:
+1. The Web (or REST) UI:

-a.
-Gets report ID associated with the Task ID
+	1. Gets report ID associated with the Task ID

-b.
-Pulls analysis report from the Elasticsearch datastore
+	1. Pulls analysis report from the Elasticsearch datastore

 Analysis Modules
 ----------------